 - Now that you have a handle on your expenses, where can you cut back on spending?
 Which debts can you eliminate before you retire?
-Start taking action now to help your retirement cause.
+Start acting now to help your retirement cause.

 Recheck Your Pension and Social Security Benefit Amounts

 The future income you calculated at year five may change during your working years in accordance with pay raises you receive, adjustments for inflation, and any changes you make to your retirement date.
 To keep tabs, get an update on your pension and from Social Security on an annual basis.
 You may be pleasantly surprised to learn that your retirement income has grown since the last time you checked.

 Reevaluate Your Financial Projections for Retirement Income

 Reevaluate your future expenses considering your projected retirement income and savings.
 Are you still on track?
 Are adjustments needed?

 In case of an emergency, you can help your family attend to your affairs by gathering essential documents and putting this important information down in writing: